A Comprehensive Survey on World Models for Embodied AI: Taxonomy

 \textbf{Token Feature Sequence.}\quad For general-purpose world models, tokenized feature sequences support global prediction via masked and generative modeling, enabling parallel long-horizon rollouts with global constraints and multimodal conditioning.

 Within Joint-Embedding Predictive Architecture (JEPA)~\cite{LeCun2022Path}, V-JEPA~\cite{bardes2024revisiting} extends this architecture to video by predicting latent features of occluded spatiotemporal regions, learning generalizable representations for both appearance and motion without pixel reconstruction or contrastive learning.
 Building on this, V-JEPA 2~\cite{assran2025v} scales pretraining to large-scale Internet videos with larger models and incorporates limited robot interaction data for post-training, transferring to robotic planning.
+V-JEPA 2.1~\cite{mur2026v} further modifies this recipe with dense prediction over both visible and masked tokens, deep self-supervision, and image-video tokenizers, improving local spatiotemporal features while preserving global prediction and embodied planning capability.
+DINO-Foresight~\cite{karypidis2026dino} similarly treats pretrained DINO/VFM features as semantic latent tokens, using a masked feature Transformer to forecast future driving-scene representations that can be decoded by segmentation, depth, and surface-normal heads.
 AD-L-JEPA~\cite{zhu2025ad} adapts JEPA to BEV LiDAR, predicting masked embeddings in a self-supervised manner.
 Beyond JEPA-style prediction, WorldDreamer~\cite{wang2024worlddreamer} frames world modeling as masked visual sequence prediction to learn physics and motion for diverse video generation and editing, while MaskGWM~\cite{ni2025maskgwm} combines diffusion with masked feature reconstruction and a dual-branch masking strategy to improve long-horizon consistency and generalization.